werf/werf/docs/pages/how_to/getting_started.md

 1. Run a container from the image:

     ```shell
-    werf --stages-storage :local run --docker-options="-d -p 80:80"
+    werf run --stages-storage :local --docker-options="-d -p 80:80"
     ```

-1. Check that the application runs and responds by opening http://localhost:8000 in your browser or executing:
+1. Check that the application runs and responds by opening `http://localhost:80` in your browser or executing:

     ```shell
     curl localhost:80
     ```

-## Step 3: Push image into docker registry
+## Step 3: Publish built image to Docker registry

-Werf can be used to push a built image into docker-registry.

 1. Run local docker-registry: